 2. Are You Unable to Commit to a Long Process?

-To be truly effective, a debt management plan requires you to commit and maintain discipline.
+To be truly effective, a debt management plan requires you to commit to a course of action and maintain discipline for the long haul.
 When your counselor presents you with a personalized budget to pay down your debts and begin saving for the future, you can’t just follow it for a few weeks and then go back to old habits.

 Getting out of debt takes time and demands some sacrifices, such as the following: